silverstripe/silverstripe-userhelp-content/docs/en/03_Optional_features/01_Blogs.md

 ### Creating a blog post

 To create a blog post, click on your Blog Holder page in the Page Tree in the site-tree Pane.
 Then click the "Add new" button at the top of the the site tree pane.
 Select "Blog Entry" from the pagetype list, and click "Create."
 This will create a new blog entry as a subpage of your blog holder page.
-You may then edit the page like a normal page (see ["Creating and Editing Content"](creating-and-editing-content) for more details).
+You may then edit the page like a normal page see ["Creating and Editing Content"](/creating_pages_and_content/creating_and_editing_content) for more details.

 ![Creating a blog post](/_images/creating-a-blog-post.jpg)

 ### Enabling and disabling comments

 By default, comments on blog posts are enabled.
 To disable comments on a single post, choose the blog post you wish to disable comments for in the Contents pane on the left hand side, then choose the "Settings" tab in the Editing Pane.
 You can disable comments by un-checking the box next to "Allow comments on this page?"